 If you want to deduct medical expenses, they must alleviate or prevent a physical or mental defect or illness.
 You can't deduct expenses that simply benefit general health, like vitamins or a vacation.

 You can deduct these medical expenses:

 Cost of medical care from any of these types of practitioners:

 Other qualified medical practitioners

-Limited amounts paid for any qualified long-term care insurance contracts
+Limited amounts you paid for any qualified long-term care insurance contracts

-Medical insurance premiums.
-However, you can't deduct pre-tax salary contributions you make to an employer-sponsored health insurance plan.
+Medical insurance premium -- You can't deduct pre-tax salary contributions you make to an employer-sponsored health insurance plan.